-As soon as the stock price breaks in the consolidation area, you can pull the trigger and begin buying.
+You can pull the trigger and begin buying when the stock price breaks in the consolidation area.
 More often than not, a stock will show several consolidation periods.
 But that doesn’t mean you should enter.

 As a rule of thumb, I only enter during the first and second consolidation periods.
-After that, price likely has been over-extended for a while now, which means buyers will soon be losing control.
+After that, the price likely has been over-extended for a while now, which means buyers will soon lose control.

-I absolutely refuse to enter for fear of momentum and interest waning.
-Avoiding trades after the second consolidation is a smart rule, and you’d be wise to adopt it.
+I refuse to enter for fear of momentum and interest waning.
+However, avoiding trades after the second consolidation is a smart rule, and you’d be wise to adopt it.

 Where to Go From Here?

-I highly suggest you invest a significant amount of time learning how to use the various momentum indicators.
+I highly suggest you invest significant time learning how to use the various momentum indicators.
 By learning how to spot a momentum change, you can position yourself on the winning side of a trade.

-We can’t teach you how to surf, but we sure as heck can teach you how to ride the momentum wave.
-Don’t wait any longer, check out our trading courses that will teach you how to do just that.
+We can’t teach you how to surf, but we can surely teach you how to ride the momentum wave.
+So please don’t wait any longer; check out our trading courses that teach you how to do that.